 Travel between Berlin, Germany and Vienna, Austria by bus is: Partially open.

 International entry status: Entry is partially open for citizens and permanent residents of Germany

 When traveling in Austria, you must follow these COVID-19 safety rules:

-The information above was last checked on 6/23/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus from Berlin to Vienna before traveling.
+The information above was last checked on 9/15/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus between Berlin and Vienna before traveling.

-Entry into Germany is allowed for: Entry is restricted for citizens and permanent residents of Austria
+Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Austria

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/23/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Berlin from Vienna.
+Last checked on 9/16/21.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Berlin from Vienna here.

-Omio customers traveling this route depart most frequently from Berlin Hbf and arrive in Vienna, International Busterminal (VIB).
+Omio customers who travel this route most frequently depart from Berlin Hbf and arrive in Vienna, International Busterminal (VIB).